Dehydration and diarrhea in children: Prevention and treatment

 - grayish skin,

-- sunken soft spot (fontanelle) on baby’s head.
+- sunken soft spot (fontanelle) on your baby’s head.

 Healthy children can spit up, vomit or have a loose stool once in a while without being in danger of dehydrating.